 Elske is the Director of the Centre for Communication and Social Change at the University of Queensland (UQ).
 She also facilitates and teaches in the Communication for Social Change field of study of the Master of Communication program.
 She obtained a PhD in Communication & Innovation in 1993 from Wageningen University & Research, The Netherlands.
 Elske started her academic career at UQ in 2006, after two decades working in research, development and teaching positions in Indonesia, Vietnam, China and Sri Lanka, and across other countries in Asia and East Africa.
 Elske's research interests include participatory development communication, facilitation of transdisciplinary research for sustainable and equitable development, and impact assessment of social change processes.
 Over the years at UQ, she has conducted research projects and consultancies in Indonesia, Timor Leste, Vietnam, Mongolia, Philippines and Azerbaijan.
 She has published widely on a range of topics related to participatory research and communication in sustainable rural development.
-Gender Equity and Social Inclusion in Research Course description Participants will acquire the skills to articulate the application of gender dynamics within agricultural settings.
-They will also learn to assess and develop strategies aimed at tackling gender equity challenges prevalent in agricultural research.
-Moreover, participants will gain the tools to enhance gender equity within their own research work.
+Gender Equity and Social Inclusion in Research Click here to enrol Course description Building on the Gender Equity and Social Inclusion in Research foundational course, participants will cultivate advanced proficiencies in explaining the nuanced application of gender dynamics within agricultural settings.
+Additionally, looking at gender as one critical aspect of social inclusion, they will master the art of critically developing innovative action plans for effectively mitigating pervasive gender equity challenges embedded in agricultural research.
+Participants will graduate with a comprehensive toolkit empowering them to develop a comprehensive gender equity and social inclusion for their own research work.
 Course Convenor - Dr Gomathy Palaniappan

 Gomathy is a senior research fellow and lecturer at the School of Agriculture and Food Sustainability at The University of Queensland (UQ).
 Her work primarily focuses on socio-economic and gender research.
 She has played a key role in conceptualising and conducting research related to behavioural change among farmers, as well as gender equity and social inclusion in agriculture.
 She manages research on key cross-cutting issues of gender equity and socioeconomics in agrifood chains, focusing on improving food security and farmers' livelihoods in crops and vegetables, as well as Soil and Land Management for conservation agriculture.
 She has expertise in using participatory techniques to foster capacity building in rural communities.
 Through her involvement in multiple projects by The Australian Centre for International Agricultural Research (ACIAR) in countries such as Laos, Cambodia, Vietnam, Papua New Guinea, Pacific Island countries, The Philippines, and Pakistan, Gomathy has gained extensive experience as a social scientist and gender expert/consultant.
 Her significant contributions to the advancement of socio-economic and gender research in agriculture are evident in her ability to establish and maintain strong alliances and strategic partnerships with research institutions in the countries where she has worked on ACIAR projects.
-Monitoring, Evaluation and Learning in Research Course description A fundamental element of research is to both adapt the research scope based on findings and data, while also measuring the degree to which the research delivered on its objectives.
+Monitoring, Evaluation and Learning in Research Click here to enrol Course description A fundamental element of research is to both adapt the research scope based on findings and data, while also measuring the degree to which the research delivered on its objectives.
 Developing a monitoring, evaluation and learning (MEL) practice within research is therefore a core skill of an effective researcher.
 This course will enable participants to articulate the primary function of MEL practice within their research; identify its core components; and the steps required to develop a MEL framework.
 Course Convenor - Ms Alison Moore